fastfetch-cli/fastfetch-wiki/Modules-Bluetooth.md

-- **`{type}` means different things on different platforms.** Windows and macOS decode the Bluetooth service/device class bits into a list such as `Audio, Rendering` or a single major class such as `Audio/Video`; Linux uses BlueZ's freedesktop `Icon` property verbatim, so it prints values like `audio-headset`; the BSDs leave it empty.
+- **`{type}` means different things on different platforms.** Windows and macOS decode the Bluetooth service/device class bits into a list such as `Audio, Rendering` or a single major class such as `Audio/Video`; Linux uses BlueZ's freedesktop `Icon` property verbatim, so it prints values like `audio-headset` — and BlueZ derives that icon from the class of device whenever there is one, falling back to the LE appearance only for a device with no class, so on Linux `{type}` is the class-of-device category (`phone`, `audio-headset`) for anything ever seen over BR/EDR; the BSDs leave it empty.
 A device that only speaks LE has no class of device at all, so Windows falls back to the LE appearance category, which is much coarser — a pair of earbuds reports `Audio Sink`, not `Rendering, Audio`.
 - **`signalQuality` is the LE endpoint's last known figure, not a live link measurement.** It is converted from `System.Devices.Aep.SignalStrength` (Windows), the `RSSI` property (Linux) or a `readRSSI` round trip (macOS) with the same `-50 dBm = 100 %` … `-100 dBm = 0 %` scale the `Wifi` module uses.
-On Windows and Linux it stays readable while the link is down, so it can be present on a device whose `connected` is `false`; on macOS it is only read for a link the system reports as connected.
+On Windows it stays readable while the link is down, so it can be present on a device whose `connected` is `false`.
+On Linux it has nothing to do with the link: BlueZ writes `RSSI` only from discovery reports and invalidates it when the discovery session ends, and it is not persisted, so a connected device that has not been scanned since `bluetoothd` started reports no signal quality at all — the ordinary case, since the module never scans.
+On macOS it is only read for a link the system reports as connected.
 It says nothing about the classic link of a dual-mode device.
 - **`showDisconnected` has no effect on the BSDs or on Haiku.** Those backends hard-code `connected = true` for every device they report, so the filter can never match.
 - **On Linux a device BlueZ reports as unpaired loses its name.** The `Paired` property is used as